postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 ### Saving messages

 You can also save composed messages, then re-send them later.
-To the right of the editor pane is a collapsible pane for Saved Messages.
+To the right of the editor pane is a collapsible pane for **Saved Messages**.

 To save a message: